mpenet/pact/README.md

 * specs can also be aliases to other specs
 * specs can be the result of composition of other specs via s/and s/merge s/multi-spec s/keys etc
+* specs can be *parameterized* (kind of, think `s/coll-of`, `s/int-in` & co)
-* specs have no metadata, that makes adding features json-schema has but spec hasn't a bit complicated
+* specs have no metadata, that makes adding features json-schema supports but spec doesn't a bit complicated

 How `pact` attempts to handle these: